 What to look for in a firmLess traditional companies are rearranging their hiring practices to attract and retain Millennial employees.
-Janice Keller, Director of Staff and Culture at Cole Engineering, says that the things Millennials are looking for are what attracted her to Cole Engineering in the first place.
+Janice Keller, Director of Staff and Culture at Cole Engineering Group Ltd. (COLE), says that the things Millennials are looking for are what attracted her to Cole Engineering in the first place.
 “Seven years ago, on my first day, I walked in and was greeted by a dog!
 He’d sleep under the board room table during meetings.”
 Dog-friendly workplaces are just one of the things an animal-loving generation of employees are looking for.

 As Kellar notes, new employees find value in having a good work-life balance.
 Flexible scheduling, work-from-home days and getting rid of the clock-punching mentality can make a huge difference in employees’ stress levels.
 Communication platforms like Slack and Trello have made telecommuting much easier and sometimes even more productive than clocking the traditional 9-5.
 It’s great for morale, productivity and overall wellbeing.

 The appeal is in flexibility, both inside and outside of the office.
-Kellar adds that one of the greatest strengths of Cole Engineering’s workplace organization is intra-department mobility.
+Kellar adds that one of the greatest strengths of COLE's workplace organization is intra-department mobility.
 Many employees are hired for specific roles, rather than departments, and can find their fit in the right team.
 Some find it on their first try, while others shuffle teams until they are content with where they land.
 It’s a huge benefit, and helps with ensuring employees are happier in their work and with their teams.

 Feedback is also extremely important for Millennials.
 Direct feedback keeps employees connected to their work, their bosses, and their jobs; they know exactly how to grow and balance their own career path.
 “Young employees are like ‘sponges’”, she laughs, because in her experience they’ve been extremely eager to learn and to grow.